Trademark Engine Logo

 Definition of Protection

-In simple terms, patents apply to inventions, trademarks to any identifying mark, and copyright to original works.
+In simple terms, patents apply to inventions, trademarks to identifying brand elements, and copyright to original works.

 Infringing Patents, Trademarks, and Copyrights

-There is a difference between a patent, a trademark, and copyright regarding punishment.
+There is a difference between a patent, a trademark, and a copyright regarding enforcement and available remedies.

 Punishments for Patent Infringement

-Unfortunately, patent infringement is the most difficult of the three to prevent because there are no specific punishments.
-If someone infringes your patent, you have the choice of not doing anything or engaging in a lengthy legal battle.
+Unfortunately, patent infringement is the most difficult of the three to prevent because there are no simple or automatic punishments.
+If someone infringes your patent, you may have the choice of doing nothing or engaging in a lengthy legal battle.

-While enforcing a patent in court may be costly, it does not require the patent holder to show intentional stealing.
-If someone starts manufacturing something that interferes with your patent, they may be liable for damages even if they never knew about you or your patent.
+While enforcing a patent in court may be costly, it does not always require the patent holder to show intentional stealing.
+If someone starts manufacturing something that interferes with your patent, they may be liable for damages

-Suppose you do get through a long and protracted legal battle.
-In that case, you may be able to recover your lost profits, the profits of the infringer, statutory penalties, and possibly additional damages if there is evidence the infringer intentionally stole the information from you.
+Suppose you do get through a long legal battle.
+In that case, you may be able to recover losses or other court-awarded remedies depending on the facts of the case.

 Punishments for Trademark Infringement